danteWei/CSCI-3120/CSCI 3120 A1/README.md

 I could take PCB structure out and make it a separate class, but I didn't because I think it is unnecessary.
 ***
-The program will run on its own until it received a <code>Ctrl+C</code> command from keyboard.
+The program will run on its own until it receives a <code>Ctrl+C</code> command from keyboard.
 Once it receives the command, it will deallocate all memories it created and then quit in 3 seconds.